 Scholarly Commons Citation

 Cole, David, "Confronting the Wizard of Oz: National Security, Expertise, and Secrecy" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1085.
+1085.